ratify-project/ratify-verifier-go/cosign/README.md

 - Verifying against these logs adds an extra layer of assurance that a signature has been publicly disclosed and has not been secretly revoked or altered.
 - As a primary and recommanded solution, Cosign will then store the signature and certificate in the Rekor transparency log.

-Key and Certificate Management

-- Secure storage and management of public keys and trusted certificates are critical for ensuring that only legitimate signatures are accepted.
-- Techniques include the regular rotation of keys, secure bootstrapping of initial trust, and integration with existing Public Key Infrastructures (PKI).

 Verification Workflows

 - The verifier must account for different workflows, such as verifying container images, software binaries, or other artifacts.
 - Each workflow may involve different states of metadata, such as embedded signatures versus detached signatures, and requires customization accordingly.
+- `sigstore-go` library includes a few abstractions to support different use cases, testing, and extensibility:

+  - `SignedEntity` - an interface type respresenting a signed message or attestation, with a signature and metadata, implemented by `Bundle`, a type which wraps the `Bundle` type from `protobuf-specs`.
+  - `TrustedMaterial` - an interface type representing a trusted set of keys or certificates for verifying certificates, timestamps, and artifact transparency logs, implemented by `TrustedRoot`

 ## Scenarios

-Sigstore-go supports multiple verification scenarios based on different signing methods, artifact types, and trust sources.
+`sigstore-go` supports multiple verification scenarios based on different signing methods, artifact types, and trust sources.
 These scenarios can be categorized into following main types and for this library we are going to implement the first four verification for basic user scenarios.

 | **Verification Scenario**         | **Purpose**                                                            | **Use Case**                                                                 |